Leslie Griffith: Career

 For many years, she was concerned with the problem of tuberculosis in circus elephants.
 She published an article on the issue in 2007 and later wrote and directed the award-winning documentary, When Giants Fall.

 In 2005, she established the Leslie R. Griffith Woman of Courage Scholarship to help young women.

 She had a small part as a TV anchor in the 1999 film True Crime.

 Personal life and death

-Griffith had two daughters.
-She died on August 10, 2022, in Lake Chapala, Mexico, from the effects Lyme disease, which she had contracted in 2015; she moved to Mexico in 2016.
+Griffith and her first husband divorced after two years of marriage.
+She had two daughters and a son.
+She died on August 10, 2022, in Lake Chapala, Mexico, from the effects of Lyme disease, which she had contracted in 2015; she moved to Mexico in 2016.